joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/001-Threats.md

 ## Malware

 Malicious software designed to harm or exploit systems.

-- Examples are viruses, worms, trojans.
+Some examples are viruses, worms, trojans.

-- For more information, please see [Malware](/docs/005-Cybersecurity/011-Threats-and-Attacks/020-Malware.md)
+For more information, please see [Malware](/docs/005-Cybersecurity/011-Threats-and-Attacks/020-Malware.md)

 ## Virus

 A virus **requires user interaction**, such as opening an infected file or running a malicious program, to spread.
 They require a "host" application that they embed themselves in and they cannot replicate on their own.
 Some common types of viruses:

-- Master Boot Record viruses
+- **Master Boot Record Viruses**
-- Macro viruses
-- Multipartite
-- Polymorphic
-- Metamorphic

-### Master Boot Record Viruses

-These viruses infect the master boot record (MBR) of a hard drive, making them particularly dangerous.
+    - Infects the master boot record (MBR) of a hard drive, making them particularly dangerous.
     - Stored in the first sector of the hard drive and loaded into memory during boot-up.
     - Infects the MBR and spreads when the system boots from an infected disk.
     - Hard to detect because they're installed before the operating system boots.

-**Mitigation:**
-- Use antivirus software that scans specifically for boot sector viruses.
-- Run antivirus scans from a network AV engine.

-### Macro Viruses
+- **Macro Viruses**

+    - Exploit document-embedded code.
-Macro viruses exploit document-embedded code, often found in word processing and spreadsheet applications.
+    - Often found in word processing and spreadsheet applications.

-- Embedded inside document macros.
     - Infects when files with macros are opened.
     - Macros are not malicious by default; they're designed to automate functions in documents.

-**Mitigation:**
-- Disable macros by default in document applications.
-- Use antivirus software that scans macro-enabled documents.

-### File Infector Viruses

-File infector viruses are one of the most common types, targeting executable files and spreading when these files are accessed or run.
+- **File Infector Viruses**

     - Infects executable files (.exe, .com, .dll, etc.).
     - Spreads when infected programs are launched or accessed.
     - Can overwrite, corrupt, or modify files, leading to system damage or data loss.

-**Mitigation:**
-- Regularly scan and monitor executable files with up-to-date antivirus software.
-- Avoid running untrusted programs or files from unknown sources.

-### Service Injection Viruses

-Service injection viruses insert malicious code into legitimate system processes or services during runtime, making them harder to detect and remove.
+- **Service Injection Viruses**

     - Injects itself into legitimate system processes, like those that run in the background.
     - Avoids detection by antivirus tools by blending with normal system activity.
     - Can persist through reboots and continue spreading without being easily identified.

-**Mitigation:**
-- Use antivirus software with behavior-based detection to monitor process integrity.
-- Regularly monitor system processes and services for unusual activity.

-### Multipartite Viruses

-Multipartite viruses combine elements of both boot sector and file viruses, infecting systems in multiple ways.
+- **Multipartite Viruses**

     - Uses more than one propagation technique.
     - Combines boot sector and file infections.
     - Spreads every time the computer boots or a specific program runs.

-**Mitigation:**
-- Run comprehensive antivirus scans that check both boot sectors and files.
+    - Mitigation: Run comprehensive antivirus scans that check both boot sectors and files.
-- Keep antivirus software and system security patches up to date.

-### Encrypted Viruses

-Encrypted viruses use encryption to evade detection, decrypting themselves only when executed.
+- **Encrypted Viruses**

     - Encrypt themselves to avoid detection.
     - Malware is scrambled into unreadable cipher text.

-**Mitigation:**
-- Use antivirus software that can detect and decrypt these viruses.
-- Employ security tools that focus on encrypted threats.
+    - Mitigation: Employ security tools that focus on encrypted threats.

-### Polymorphic Viruses

-These viruses change their code slightly every time they infect a new system, making detection difficult.
+- **Polymorphic Viruses**

     - Encrypts itself and alters its decryption module each time it infects a new system.
     - Continuously changes to avoid detection.

-**Mitigation:**
-- Use advanced antivirus software capable of recognizing behavior-based signatures.
-- Employ heuristic-based detection systems.
+    - Mitigation: Employ heuristic-based detection systems.

-### Metamorphic Viruses

-Metamorphic viruses go beyond polymorphic viruses by completely rewriting their code to appear different each time.
+- **Metamorphic Viruses**

     - Rewrites its own code with each infection.
     - Appears entirely different with each infection, making detection extremely hard.

-**Mitigation:**
-- Utilize advanced heuristic and behavior-based antivirus systems.
+    - Mitigation: Utilize advanced heuristic and behavior-based antivirus systems.
-- Conduct regular system monitoring for anomalies.

-### Stealth Viruses

-These viruses employ techniques to hide their presence from detection tools by intercepting and modifying system calls.
+- **Stealth Viruses**

     - Hides by modifying system calls and antivirus queries.
     - Prevents detection by security tools.

-**Mitigation:**
-- Use antivirus solutions with rootkit detection capabilities.
+    - Mitigation: Use antivirus solutions with rootkit detection capabilities.
-- Regularly update antivirus software to detect new stealth techniques.

-### Armor Viruses

-Armor viruses use complex techniques to shield themselves from detection and removal.
+- **Armor Viruses**

     - Confuses attempts to analyze or remove the virus.
     - Uses layered protections to evade security tools.

-**Mitigation:**
-- Deploy sophisticated antivirus software with deep analysis capabilities.
-- Ensure frequent updates to antivirus tools for new protection techniques.
+    - Mitigation: Ensure frequent updates to antivirus tools.

-### Hoaxes

-Hoax viruses aren't actual viruses but social engineering tactics that trick users into spreading false information.
+- **Hoaxes**

     - A form of social engineering, not a real virus.
     - Designed to trick users into spreading misinformation or purchasing unnecessary software.

-**Mitigation:**
-- Educate users to verify suspicious messages or alerts.
+    - Mitigation: Educate users to verify suspicious messages or alerts.
-- Use security awareness programs to prevent falling for hoaxes.

 ## Worm